 - Realize that to many faculty, the word "mandate" suggests commands or coercion incompatible with academic freedom.
 That's a good reason to avoid the term.
 The kind of policy recommended here is not implemented through commands or coercion.
 First, it is self-imposed by faculty vote.
 Second, it contains a waiver option and merely shifts the default.
 It would be a mistake to let the understandable desire to avoid the ugly implications of the word "mandate" lead faculty to defeat a policy that was not a mandate in the ugly sense.
 The kind of policy recommended here preserves faculty freedom to choose for or against OA for every publication.

 - On the other hand, the policy recommended here is considerably stronger than a mere request or encouragement.
 The chief rationale for the word "mandate" is that English doesn't seem to give us better options for a policy that goes well beyond requests and encouragement and yet stops short of commands and coercion.
 (If you have a better alternative, please come forward!)

 - For more detail, see Peter Suber, Open Access, MIT Press, 2012, Section 4.2, Digression on the word 'Mandate', pp. 86-90.

-- In any case, the deposit expectation or commitment is only one part of the policy.
+- In any case, the deposit expectation or deposit commitment is only one part of the policy.
 Don't talk about the policy as if deposit in the repository were the only part or the main part.
 It's one of two equally important parts.
 The key second part is rights retention by the institution and author.
-As we noted in the entry on transferring rights back to the author, the kind of policy recommended here increases faculty freedom to reuse their own work.
+As we explain in the entry on transferring rights back to the author, the kind of policy recommended here increases faculty freedom to reuse their own work.